Running short on time before your SAT test date? Here are some things to keep in mind!

 |Time Breakdown||75 Seconds Per Question|

-13 Minutes Per Sub-Section
+13 Minutes Per Passage

 |48 Seconds Per Question|

-9 Minutes Per Question
+9 Minutes Per Passage

 |75 Seconds Per Question||87 Seconds Per Question|

 - Identifying points of weakness allows you to better focus your studying, so once you’re done taking a practice test be sure to review any questions you got wrong or struggled with, and make sure you understand WHY you got them wrong, and HOW you can get them right.

 Don’t know where to find practice tests?
 College Board provides 10 SAT tests from previous years for students to practice with, these can be found here.
 In addition, SoFlo tutors provides a free online SAT course where we share tricks for every section of the test: Reading, Writing and Math.
 If you want to increase your score, you NEED this free class.

-You shouldn’t expect to make a 100+ point jump after taking one practice test, so don’t be too let down if you don’t see a drastic improvement with the amount of prep you’ve done.
+You shouldn’t expect to make a 100+ points score improvement after taking one practice test, so don’t get discouraged if you don’t see a drastic improvement with the amount of prep you’ve done.
 Instead, take a small victory and plan out better for next time, which brings me to my next and final point.

 Don’t Cram for the SAT

 This test, just like any other, requires adequate preparation.
-This means you need time to understand the material and analyze your mistakes as well as revise your testing strategy, so the best way to do well on the SAT is to give yourself this time.
+This means you need time to understand the material, drill yourself with practice questions, and analyze your mistakes as well as revise your testing strategy.
+So the best way to do well on the SAT, especially if you’re trying to reach close to a perfect score, is to give yourself this time.

-SoFlo Crash Course
+Choosing an SAT Crash Course

 Now I get it, sometimes life catches up with us, and next thing you know you only have a week before you have to take the SAT.
 Fortunately, SoFlo SAT Tutors has your back.
 Check out our online SAT Cram Course.
-This course is only $88 and comes with a 50 point money-back guarantee.
-That’s right, if, after having watched every video and completing the course in its entirety, you don’t improve 50 points on the SAT, then SoFlo will refund you the full $88 cost of the course!
-Now that I’ve told you all there is to know about cramming for the SAT, we also encourage you to check out the rest of our blog for more useful content.